 President and Chief Executive Officer

 As president and CEO of Health Care Service Corporation (HCSC), Paula Steiner is committed to expanding access to quality, cost-effective health care to all Americans.
-Firmly focused on the health care needs of nearly 15 million HCSC members, Steiner leads the nation’s largest customer-owned health insurer, which operates as Blue Cross and Blue Shield in Illinois, Montana, New Mexico, Oklahoma and Texas.
+Firmly focused on the health care needs of more than 15 million HCSC members, Steiner leads the nation’s largest customer-owned health insurer, which operates as Blue Cross and Blue Shield in Illinois, Montana, New Mexico, Oklahoma and Texas.

 HCSC — the nation’s fourth largest health insurer overall — also operates Dearborn National, Medecision, Academic HealthPlans and Innovista Health Solutions.
 HCSC has more than 20,000 employees.